-The Spanish Town solar farm in St. Croix, U.S. Virgin Islands—built in 2015—received significant damage during the 2017 hurricanes.
+The Spanish Town solar farm in St. Croix, U.S. Virgin Islands—in operation since 2015—received significant damage during the 2017 hurricanes.
 The plant remained offline for nearly 5 months, while grid repairs were implemented, and production was limited to less than 45 percent of its energy capacity once reenergized.
 BMR restored the plant to full capacity, with improved storm resilience, by November 2018.
 The solar farm was honored the 2019 Best Resilience Project Award by the Caribbean Renewable Energy Forum (CREF).

 Located in St. Croix,